About the Program

 The Interventional Radiology section at University of Rochester Medical Center has a 40 year history of education, innovation and research in IR.
 Many of our past trainees practice at prestigious organizations and thriving private and academic institutions around the USA.
 Some recent examples include programs at Mallinckrodt, Michigan, Chicago, Stanford, University of California, Duke and of course, our own programs at University of Rochester.

-Applications for the 2018 DR/IR Integrated Program will be accepted, through ERAS.
+Applications for the Interventional Radiology - Integrated Program are accepted through ERAS.

 What Makes Us Unique

 The University of Rochester/Strong Memorial Hospital offers a American College of Graduate Medical Education (ACGME) accredited five-year residency in interventional radiology.
 The residency program extends from Post Graduate Year PGY-2 through PGY-6.
 Successful completion of an ACGME approved clinical PGY-1 is necessary before commencing radiology training.
 A preliminary year in surgery is recommended.

 The Department of Imaging Sciences performs over 600,000 examinations annually at Strong Memorial Hospital and its outpatient facilities.
 An additional 90,000 examinations are performed each year at nearby Highland Hospital.

 Specialty rotations are assigned at levels of increasing sophistication and experience.
 Individual responsibilities for procedures, film interpretation, teaching, and consultation are expanded as the resident advances through the program.

 Resident trainees have access to Strong Memorial Hospital, and several satellite clinics—including the only regional PET/CT scanner and cyclotron.
 The high volume and diversity of the cases our trainees are exposed to in this environment helps ensure a very rich clinical experience.
 A new free-standing 8 story children's hospital (Golisano Children’s Hospital) opened in July 2015 and a new Imaging Sciences/Pediatric Ambulatory Building which opened in 2017.

 Residents receive comprehensive training in a wide variety of radiological subspecialties, imaging modalities and advanced procedures.
 We were one of the first programs in the nation to implement PACS, and have remained at the forefront of imaging technology through research and collaboration with industry such as Carestream/Kodak.